 Unicorn Tears – We have all searched for any evidence that unicorns exist.
 Now you have it in an IPA beer form.

-Drop it like is Bock – Bock beers are a little higher in alcohol so maybe that’s where they get the drop it like it’s hot reference!
+Drop it like is Bock – Bock beers are a little higher in fun stuff content, so maybe that’s where they get the drop it like it’s a hot reference!

 You’re my boy, Blue! – Great use of a movie quote for the name of a beer.
 The name says it all about this blueberry wheat ale.

-Sexual Chocolate – Yet another movies reference but a great name for an imperial stout that has a lot of chocolate flavors.
+Sexual Chocolate – Yet another movie reference but a great name for an imperial stout that has a lot of chocolate flavors.

 Mai Tai PA – Two of the best drinks combined together in this International style pale ale.

-reDANKulous – Dank describes the use of the hops and red describes the style of beer it is, perfect name.
+reDANKulous – Dank describes the use of hops, and red describes the style of beer.
+It is the perfect name.

 Zombie Dust – Make sure you take some of this pale ale with you for the zombie apocalypse or for Halloween, your choice.